-While there are a rather large number of HRA methods available, there are still areas for which commonly accepted methods are lacking or insufficient.
+While there are a rather large number of HRA methods available, there are still areas for which commonly accepted methods are lacking.
 Particularly, the authors have identified the assessment of knowledge-based actions like e.g. recovery action, of action in high-stress situation like e.g. operability under accidental conditions, and of potentially aggravation actions during and before the event as areas with a need for further improvement.
 In addition, the PSA model should be well balanced in its reliance of basic events with initial screening values and those based on more sophisticated assessments.
-Finally, HRA assessments for the purpose of a PSA should be performed and/or reviewed by analysts with sufficient experience and with expert level knowledge on all disciplines relevant for the analysed action and relevant installation of NPP.
+Finally, HRA assessments for the purpose of a PSA should be performed and/or reviewed by analysts with sufficient experience and with access to expert level knowledge on all disciplines relevant for the analysed action.